firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 belonging to the user.
 Accidental reorgs happen regularly.
 We assume defenses are in place to detect eclipsing of the lightwalletd node.

-There are no security invariants that we expect to be satisfied for this adversary but not for the next-weaker one.
+There are no security invariants that we expect to be satisfied specifically for this adversary but not the one discussed in the previous section.

 There are several known weaknesses that this kind of adversary can exploit.
 The adversary can...

-- **...tell *that* and *when* the user received a fully-shielded transaction.**
+- **tell *that* and *when* the user received a fully-shielded transaction.**
   - The wallet fetches the memo from lightwalletd separately, which uses more bandwidth, and that is visible even though the connection is encrypted.
-- **...tell *that* and *when* the user sends a fully-sheilded transaction.**
+- **tell *that* and *when* the user sends a fully-sheilded transaction.**
   - The act of sending a transaction uses more bandwidth, which is visible even though the connection is encrypted.
-- **...tell how many transactions the user has sent or received over time.**
+- **tell how many transactions the user has sent or received over time.**
   - For the same reasons as above.
-- **...tell who the user is.**
+- **tell who the user is.**
   - The adversary knows the user's IP address, which could lead them to the user's real identity.
-- **..tell where the user is.**
+- **tell where the user is.**
   - The adversary could look up the user's IP address in a geolocation database to approximate their location.
-- **...learn who the user is sending/receiving funds to/from in fully-shielded transactions.**
+- **learn who the user is sending/receiving funds to/from in fully-shielded transactions.**
   - When both users are using the same lightwalletd instance, even though the connections are encrypted, the adversary will be able to correlate bandwidth spikes that look like sends from one user with bandwidth spikes that look like receives from another user.
-- **...determine whether or not the user's wallet owns a particular address.**
+- **determine whether or not the user's wallet owns a particular address.**
   - The adversary could send funds to that address and watch to see if there are bandwidth spikes that look like the wallet fetched a memo around the same time.
-- **...tell that the user spends or receives money according to a certain pattern (e.g. recurring payments) using fully-shielded transacitons.**
+- **tell that the user spends or receives money according to a certain pattern (e.g. recurring payments) using fully-shielded transacitons.**
   - They would observe bandwidth spikes that look like sends/receives following the same pattern.
-- ...tell which of many users of the lightwalletd instance the user is.
+- tell which of many users of the lightwalletd instance the user is.
   - If the user reconnects from the same IP address, they can usually assume it is the same user.
-- ...silently prevent the user from receiving wallet security updates or security notices
+- silently prevent the user from receiving wallet security updates or security notices
   - By blocking the wallet's connection to the internet.
-- ...tell when the user's wallet was created.
+- tell when the user's wallet was created.
     - The wallet only downloads blocks starting with its birthday.
 By observing how much bandwidth gets used during the initial download, the adversary can determine roughly how many blocks it downloaded, and thus roughtly what its birthday is.
-- ...tell which cryptocurrencies the user is using if the SDK is used in a multi-currency wallet.
+- tell which cryptocurrencies the user is using if the SDK is used in a multi-currency wallet.
     - The adversary would be able to see that the wallet is connecting to a lightwalletd instance, which reveals they are using Zcash.
-- ...tell when the user is actively using the wallet.
+- tell when the user is actively using the wallet.
     - They can see that the wallet is communicating with lightwalletd when it's in active use.
-- ...cause a transaction the user sends to fail.
+- cause a transaction the user sends to fail.
     - They can block the connection between the wallet and lightwalletd.
-- ...make the user think outdated information (transactions, balance, etc.) is up to date.
+- make the user think outdated information (transactions, balance, etc.) is up to date.
     - By blocking the connection to lightwalletd.

 These weaknesses also apply to the stronger adversaries in the sections above.

+Let's move on to the weakest adversary considered in this model.

 ## Address-Knowing Adversary